MoMa: A Modular Deep Learning Framework for Material Property Prediction: Acknowledgments

-\paragraph{Performance of baselines} Among the baseline methods, JMP-FT performs the best with an average rank of 2.88, followed by JMP-MT with an average rank of 3.94.
+\paragraph{Performance of Baselines} Among the baseline methods, JMP-FT performs the best with an average rank of 3.12, followed by JMP-MT and UMA with an average rank of 4.53.
 Though additionally trained on upstream tasks of \name \ Hub, JMP-MT still lags behind JMP-FT.
-We hypothesize that the inherent knowledge conflicts between the disparate material tasks pose a tremendous risk to the multi-task learning approach.
-We also observe that methods utilizing the JMP encoder outperform those based on CGCNN encoders.
-This demonstrates the good transferability of large force field models to material property prediction tasks.
+We hypothesize the inherent knowledge conflicts between disparate material tasks pose a tremendous risk to the multi-task learning approach.
+For UMA, it is primarily pre-trained on force-field datasets as a DFT surrogate, so its inductive bias may transfer less well to non-PES downstream tasks as compared to JMP.